ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 ### Other useful operations

-A full-fledge matrix processing library would need a bunch of other important
+A  complete matrix processing library would need some other important
 operations:
 - type conversion: the library only supports operations with the same type for now, and this is enforced by the compiler.
 Avoiding silent conversions is